chedidandrew/Smart_Particles/Smart_Particles_1.21.1_Fabric/README.md

-# Particle Cap
+# Smart Particles

 * **Summary:** Caps the total particle count to 5000, keeping the nearest particles to the player.

-**Particle Cap** is a lightweight client side optimization mod for Minecraft **(Fabric)** that keeps FPS stable in particle heavy areas.
+**Smart Particles** is a lightweight client side optimization mod for Minecraft **(Fabric)** that keeps FPS stable in particle heavy areas.
 Instead of blocking new particles, it keeps the most important particles visible by removing the farthest ones first.

 ---